Taking action on smoking and health

 A pilot project carried out between 2014-2016 working with money advice services in Glasgow (see below) found that staff were keen to help clients to save money by stopping smoking, but were concerned about how they could raise this issue in the most sensitive and empathic manner.

-In response we have created new resource materials to help advice staff to positively engage with clients who are interested in stopping smoking.
+In response we have created innovative new resource materials to help advice staff to positively engage with clients who are interested in stopping smoking.
 Our new packs are designed to get noticed and encourage clients themselves to ask about what they are, so that the advisors can use these materials to inform and support clients interested in saving money by stopping smoking.

 To order a pack to help raise the issue with your clients, request associated A3 posters to display or to order more of the leaflet inserts, contact Zareen Raza at email@example.com.